Indian shares fall as global recession fears mount

 “The next support level for the index would be 50-day simple moving average or 18,100-18,000 levels,” said Amol Athawale, deputy vice president - technical research at Kotak Securities.

 All the heavily-weighted domestic sectors fell, with pharma leading the declines, followed by IT and auto.
-All the three sub-indexes fell more than 1%.
+All the three sub-indexes fell more than 1 percent.

-The Nifty 50 is likely to see muted gains in 2023 due to high domestic valuations and risks of spillovers from a potential global recession, Nomura said in a note.

-Forty-five of the Nifty 50 constituents fell, with Adani Ports, Mahindra & Mahindra, Bharat Petroleum , Asian Paints and Dr Reddy’s leading the losses, shedding over 2%.

 Comments